 Multiple Major League Baseball and Major League Soccer games were also delayed on Wednesday.

-The choice by professional athletes to protest was an unprecedented show of support for the Black Lives Matter cause.
+The choice by professional athletes to protest was an unprecedented show of support for the BLM cause.
 While the NBA players agreed to resume the playoffs the next day, it was unquestionably the most high-profile, mass protest undertaken by a collective group of American athletes.
-It also highlights how far the Black Lives Matter movement’s message has spread.
+It also highlights how far the BLM movement’s message has spread.

 The strike – some called it a boycott – came four years to the day after Colin Kaepernick, a former National Football League quarterback, first sat during the national anthem to protest police violence.
 Kaepernick’s choice to kneel during the anthem, which was taken up by other players in the league, became a national controversy, with prominent right-wing figures, including Trump, denouncing him.